RhetTbull/osxphotos/README.md

 Export photo from the Photos library to another destination on disk.
 - dest: must be valid destination path as str (or exception raised).
-- *filename (optional): name of picture as str; if not provided, will use current filename
+- *filename (optional): name of picture as str; if not provided, will use current filename.  **NOTE**: if provided, user must ensure file extension (suffix) is correct.
+For example, if photo is .CR2 file, edited image may be .jpeg.
+If you provide an extension different than what the actual file is, export will print a warning but will happily export the photo using the incorrect file extension.  e.g. to get the extension of the edited photo, look at [PhotoInfo.path_edited](#path_edited).
 - edited: boolean; if True (default=False), will export the edited version of the photo (or raise exception if no edited version)
 - overwrite: boolean; if True (default=False), will overwrite files if they alreay exist
 - live_photo: boolean; if True (default=False), will also export the associted .mov for live photos; exported live photo will be named filename.mov